OniriCorpe/drying-gcode/README.md

 buying specialized equipment just for occasional use is totally dispensable
 when you have hardware capable of doing something, there is no need to buy another thing to do the exact same thing
 capitalism tends to make us believe the opposite

+## I don't like your choices for temperature or heating time

+okay, feel free to adapt the files, I don't care, as long as you respect the license